 If you live in the Anchorage area and have a mouth sore that lasts more than a week or two; come and see me.
 Mouth sores can be an indicator of disease, and an early assessment is the best bet.
 A better understanding of your mouth sores can lead quickly to comfort and a resolution.
 If necessary, we offer gum disease treatment and pain relief.

 There are two common types of mouth sores that are common: canker sores and cold sores.

-Canker sores are small ulcer-like sores with a white or gray base and a red border.They are found on the inside of the mouth and while they are not contagious, they can be painful.
+Canker sores are small ulcer-like sores with a white or gray base and a red border.They are also called aphthous ulcers.
+They are found on the inside of the mouth, and while they are not contagious, they can be painful.
 Typically a canker sore heals in a week or two.
 Antimicrobal mouth-rinses, over-the-counter topical anesthetics, and avoiding spicy and acidic foods may offer you temporary relief while your sore is healing.

-The cause of a canker sores is not certain.
+The cause of canker sores is not certain.
 Possible explanations range from a cut on the inside the mouth, and reactions to extreme temperatures or acids from food or drink, to fatigue, stress, and allergies.
 Some studies point to bacteria or viruses, or combinations of all these factors.